The Crochet Crowd

 How to Find Crochet Gauge

 For myself, I am constantly looking at this information.
-I am primarily looking at the recommended hook size that goes with yarn and weight of the yarn ball.
+I am primarily looking at the recommended hook size that goes with the yarn and the weight of the yarn ball.
 It helps me design and consider tutorial making and more.

 Written Pattern Gauge